1908 Peckham by-election: The campaign

 Gooch's campaign centred on opposition to the policies of the Liberal government of Henry Campbell-Bannerman.
 In particular he attacked the provisions of the Licensing Act 1906 and proposed education reforms.
 The Licensed Victuallers' Association pledged to support Gooch.
 There was controversy when it emerged that Meux's Brewery had made two large donations to the Conservative campaign, and the cheques were immediately returned.
 Gooch was also a strong proponent of "Imperial Preference" and was supported by the Tariff Reform League.

 Gautrey, in his election address, made clear his support for free trade and for the government's licensing legislation.
 He was in favour of women's suffrage, land reform, and ending denominational education in publicly funded schools.
 He was opposed to the "hereditary principle in the Legislature" and would support any legislation that curbed the powers of the House of Lords.
 Gautrey was supported by the Women's Freedom League and the Free Trade Union.

 Polling day

 Polling opened at 8 a.m., although party organisers began work two hours earlier.
 Forty motor cars were used by the two parties to bring their supporters to the polls, and Peckham was said to present "the appearance of a huge fair".
 Processions of voters moved through the streets accompanied by marching bands and displaying coloured rosettes and lights: red for the Conservatives and blue for the Liberals.

-Results
+Result

 The votes were counted at Camberwell Town Hall, with the result announced at 11 pm.
 The Conservatives overturned the Liberal majority by a margin of nearly two and a half thousand votes, surpassing their expectations.
 The party's celebrations continued late into the night, including a firework display.